Getting into gear for TV’s big shift

 What is happening with the industry?

-According to Jason, the DTC trend bodes well for content owners and for users alike, making more great content available to users than ever before.
+According to Jason, the direct-to-consumer trend bodes well for content owners and for users alike, making more great content available to users via internet streaming than ever before.
 Yet, he cautions that “as it gets more and more disparate, you are going to need somebody or something that’s going to be able to tie all those apps back together to be able to give everybody what they want.”

 Content may be king, but quality is queen.
-The challenge is that providers will have to offer content and experiences compelling enough to keep people engaged and coming back for more.
+The challenge is that TV content providers will have to offer personalized content and viewing experiences compelling enough to keep people engaged and coming back for more.

 How does Verizon stand out among competing companies offering the technology and services providers need?
 Jason breaks it down: